What CASLE Does and Why

 A Look at Progress:

-These are examples of changes to the operation of schools.
+These are some examples of changes since CASLE started working.
 The complete list would be very long.
 CASLE played a role, sometimes major, sometimes minor, in each of these and many more improvements:

-- Instead of building false walls to cover mouldy basements, or new drop-ceilings to cover mouldy tiles, leaks and mould are taken seriously.
+- Leaks and mould are taken seriously.
 International guidelines are followed.

-- The Province builds its own high quality portable classrooms because previous models were causing illness.
+- The Province builds its own high quality portable classrooms because previous models were affecting health and learning ability.

 - Chlorine bleach is used only with permission from the operations department, and only for dealing with special mould problems.